BTBOT-src/BTBOT/README.md

+# BTBOT
-# BTBOTWe have put the code and executable files of BTBOT on the docker hub website.
+We have put the code and executable files of BTBOT on the docker hub website.
 You only need to get the docker image by following the instructions below.

 `docker pull btbot123/btbot`